As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 Her electric gua sha heats up and vibrates, so it helps distribute anti-aging creams better.
 You can see her before and after pictures here...

 A: If you are referring to the different gua sha techniques, it depends on what you're looking to do.
-If you want a basic facial massage, you would stroke your face in the directions listed above.
+If you want a basic facial massage, you would stroke your face upward and outward, as shown in diagram above.

 If you have pain (like around the temples or jaw) you can use a jiggle movement.
 That's where you place the gua sha stone against the tight muscle and then jiggle it to release the tension.
 See the technique tips here.